PsyProtocol/psy-sdk/docs/src/NodeArchitecture.md

             *   User Registrations (`BatchAppendUserRegistrationTreeCircuit`).
             *   Contract Deployments (`BatchDeployContractsCircuit`).
         3. Combine these different types of state transitions using aggregation circuits like `VerifyAggUserRegistartionDeployContractsGUTACircuit`, ensuring consistency relative to the same checkpoint.
-        4. Prepare the final inputs for the block proof circuit (`QEDCheckpointStateTransitionCircuit`).
+        4. Prepare the final inputs for the block proof circuit (`PsyCheckpointStateTransitionCircuit`).
     *   **Scalability Impact:** Manages the convergence of parallel proof streams from different state components and realms.

 *   **Proving Workers:**